Passing Context Between Middleware Steps in Cloudflare

 const encoded = btoa(serialized);

-throw new Error('Context payload exceeds safe header limit (24KB raw)');
+throw new Error('Context payload exceeds safe header limit');

 }